 FYI, this pudding comes together rather quickly so I’ve added a few steps at the beginning to prepare you for things to run smoothly.

 In a medium bowl, whisk together the heavy cream, whole milk, and vanilla bean.
 Set aside.
 In another medium bowl, whisk together the egg yolks, whole egg, and cornstarch and set aside.
 Brown the butter in a small saucepan and, guess what, set that aside as well.
+Make sure your pudding ramekins/cups are set out and readily available.

 In a medium saucepan, stir together the brown sugar, sea salt, and water.
 Set the saucepan on the stove and turn the burner to medium-high.
 Let the mixture caramelize to a rich, dark-ish brown color for roughly 8-10 minutes without stirring!
 Don’t even think of stirring it (mine started caramelizing after 3 minutes on the stove and I removed it at the 8 minute mark).
 See my photo above for how your caramel should look.
 After your sugar has caramelized, remove from heat and slowly whisk in the cream/milk/vanilla bean mixture, constantly whisking until incorporated.
 Your butterscotch may firm up into a ball during this step, but do not worry, it’s not ruined and will liquefy again when heated.